Predicting Future Conditions

 Step C calculates the corresponding future condition (xt+T) by referring to the condition value at time T.

-So, by projecting along the curve, the likely future condition can be determined.
+By projecting along the curve, the likely future condition can be determined.

 Visualise predicted conditions